 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

 Victoria Falls was our personal oasis – a halfway mirage in our 40 days of camping with the chance to sleep in actual beds.

 Settled on the border between Zambia and Zimbabwe, the world’s largest waterfall can be viewed from either country.

 G Adventures recently amended the tour itinerary meaning our group was the first to travel to the Zimbabwe side to visit.
 Previous groups have stayed on the Zambia side which is where we’d just come from.
-I think was a good shout.
 It meant purchasing an extra visa for Zimbabwe but the view of the Falls was incredible and I can’t imagine them having been better from the other side.

 When we weren’t chilling out, there were plenty of activities to keep us busy.
 Being a bit of a baby and not having hundreds of dollars to kill, I stuck to exploring the Falls.
 Others went zip wiring and white water rafting which I’ve done before, and on helicopter rides which looked awesome but would have really blown the budget.

 Bernie went on the helicopter tour and his photos are so cool: